fluid-checkout/fluid-checkout/readme.txt

 ** Note: **
 Fluid Checkout is fully localized/translatable.
 This is very important for all users worldwide.
+For translating Fluid Checkout, we recommend the plugin ["Loco Translate - By Tim Whitlock"](https://wordpress.org/plugins/loco-translate/).
 Please contribute your language to the plugin to make it even more useful.
-For translating we recommend the plugin ["Loco Translate - By Tim Whitlock"](https://wordpress.org/plugins/loco-translate/).
+Send your translation files through our [support channel](https://fluidcheckout.com/support/).

+== Contributions are welcome ==

+Your are more than welcome to contribute to the project with your code, feature request and feedback.

+If you found and fixed a bug, implemented a new feature, or translated the plugin.
+[Please fork the repository from Github](https://github.com/fluidweb-co/fluid-checkout) and submit a Pull Request.

 == Installation ==